pepeien/portfolio/README.md

 	"accentColor":  {HEX_VALUE_COLOR_STRING} [string]
 }
 ```

-The file should be named `metadata.json` and it must be placed at `.github/metadata.json` inside the target the repo.
+- The file should be named `metadata.json` and it must be placed at `.github/metadata.json` inside the target the repo;

 - The repo must be manually added to the `.github/jobs/metadata.json` file containing the proper data.